b361asd/Auction_Site/Project_Goals.md

 			* Put in a higher bid automatically for the user in case someone bids higher
 	* Define the winner of the auction
 		* When the closing time has come, check if the seller has set a reserve
-			* If yes: if the reserve is higher than the last bid none is the winner.
+			* If yes: if the reserve is higher than the last bid, no one is the winner.
 			* If no: whoever has the higher bid is the winner

 3. Browsing and advanced search functionality
 	* Let people browse on the items and see the status of the current bidding
 	* Sort by different criteria (by type, bidding price, etc.)
 	* Search the list of items by various criteria.
-	* An user should be able to:
+	* A user should be able to:
 		* View all the history of bids for any specific auction
 		* View the list of all auctions a specific buyer or seller has participated in
 		* View the list of "similar" items on auctions in the preceding month (and auction information about them)